stackhpc/openstack-config/README.rst

 ``openstack-container-clusters.yml`` playbook, otherwise the Magnum API will return an error referencing an invalid cluster type with image ``None``.
 This is handled automatically if running the full ``openstack.yml`` playbook.

+Note that these templates are a tested set against the specific CAPI management cluster release.
+As such, you should make sure to update your CAPI management cluster to the latest release before updating to the latest templates.